What Is The Equation For Cellular Respiration

 C₆H₁₂O₆ + 6O₂ → 6CO₂ + 6H₂O + ATP

 This equation tells us that one molecule of glucose (C₆H₁₂O₆) reacts with six molecules of oxygen (O₂) to produce six molecules of carbon dioxide (CO₂), six molecules of water (H₂O), and a significant amount of ATP.
-However, this simplified version hides the complexity and beauty of the underlying biochemical pathways.
+That said, this simplified version hides the complexity and beauty of the underlying biochemical pathways.

 A Deeper Dive: The Stages of Cellular Respiration